Paula Hawkins (politician): U.S. Senate

 In 1980, she defeated former Congressman Bill Gunter to win election to the United States Senate; she was Florida's first woman elected to the United States Senate and only the fifth from the South.

+Outgoing Senator Richard Stone resigned three days before his term ended, and Bob Graham as Governor of Florida nominated Hawkins to fill the two-day vacancy, giving her seniority over the other freshmen senators.

 She was the first woman senator to bring her husband to Washington, D.C.
 As a result, the Senate Wives' Club became known as the Senate Spouses' Club.
-She took office two days early because of the resignation of Senator Stone, which allowed her to gain a seniority advantage over the other freshmen senators.

 Hawkins was particularly active in the realm of child welfare.
 She was a key figure in advocating and passing the 1982 Missing Children's Act, and in 1983 chaired the Investigation and Oversight Subcommittee of the Senate Labor and Human Resources Committee, where she launched an investigation of the increase of children reported missing.
 In 1984 she spoke at the Third National Conference on Sexual Victimization of Children, where she stunned listeners by disclosing that she herself had been the victim of sexual abuse as a child.
-She subsequently authored, Children at Risk, My Fight Against Child Abuse: A Personal Story and a Public Plea, which was published in 1986.
+She subsequently authored Children at Risk, My Fight Against Child Abuse: A Personal Story and a Public Plea, which was published in 1986.

 In 1984, she was co-chairwoman of the platform committee at the RNC.

 Senator Hawkins, in 1985, participated in the Record Label Hearings of the Senate's Commerce Committee, where the issue of labeling musical songs was examined, after the Parents Music Resource Center initiative.
 During the hearings, Hawkins had a notable altercation with testifying musician Frank Zappa, who eventually invited the senator to his home to see first-hand "what kind of toys" his children are playing with.

 Hawkins was known during her tenure for saying and doing things many considered bizarre.
 She was most infamous during her first year in office for hosting a luncheon in an ornate Senate dining room of New York sirloin steak, tossed salad, baked potatoes, fresh asparagus, hot apple pie, and fresh strawberries and other citrus in which she railed against the "truly greedy" and proposed mandatory jail time for food stamp cheaters.
-Critics dubbed it the "steak and jail" luncheon.
+Critics dubbed it the "steak and jail" luncheon (a pun on Steak and Ale).

-Hawkins once again faced Bob Graham (then governor of Florida) on a statewide ballot when she campaigned for re-election to the Senate in 1986.
-She lost, 55 percent to 45 percent.
-This was the largest margin of defeat for an incumbent Senator in 1986.
+Hawkins once again faced Bob Graham on a statewide ballot when she campaigned for re-election to the Senate in 1986.
+Graham defeated her by 55% to 45%, the largest margin of defeat for an incumbent senator in 1986.